Tracy Kelly: Early life

 Kelly comes from the Donegall Road area of South Belfast.
 She was raised in a working-class family.

 Career

 Kelly has a background working in community development.

 Political career

 Tracy Kelly was elected in the 2019 Belfast City Council election.
 She was re-elected in 2023.
 Kelly was the Democratic Unionist Party candidate for Belfast South and Mid Down in the 2024 United Kingdom general election.
 She finished in third place.

 In June 2025 she was elected Lord Mayor of Belfast.
 She is the first DUP woman to hold the office of Lord Mayor.
 After taking office the portrait of President Michael D. Higgins was removed from Belfast City Hall.

-Personal life

-Her husband Edward Kelly is a director and trustee of Belfast South Community Resources (BSCR).